billp/TermiNetwork/README.md

 })
 ```

-The generated url from the above request is `https://mydevserver.com/v1/users/list`.
+The generated URL from the above request is `https://mydevserver.com/v1/users/list`.
 You can use any of the following request methods: **get, head, post, put, delete, connect, options, trace, patch**

-## Requirements

 ## Installation